 10:45 am - 11:45 am: Presentation sessions

-Table Top Exercise- Amy Jaeckel, Green Bay Area Public School District
+Running a Successful Cybersecurity Tabletop Exercise: Amy Jaeckel, Green Bay Area Public School District

-The 5 Voices: How to Communicate Effectively with Everyone You Lead- Dennis Pauli, Edgerton School District
+The 5 Voices: How to Communicate Effectively with Everyone You Lead: Dennis Pauli, Edgerton School District

-Who Cooked Tilapia in the WiscNet Café?- John Pederson, WiscNet
+Who Cooked Tilapia in the WiscNet Café?: John Pederson, WiscNet

-(Re)Committing to Digital Inclusion- Dr. Cassandra Hill, City of Madison
+(Re)Committing to Digital Inclusion: Dr. Cassandra Hill, City of Madison

 The Certified Education Technology Leader (CETL) Certification from CoSN: A Valuable Asset for Technology Directors and Administrators- Kathleen Stephany, Holmen School District

-TEACH/DOA- Matthew Yeakey and Zachary McCollum, State of Wisconsin DOA
+TEACH/DOA Updates: Matthew Yeakey and Zachary McCollum, State of Wisconsin DOA

 11:45 am - 1:00 pm: Lunch